ChristophSchueren/Notes_ofQOwn/Rx Reactice Extensions Observables/Best Practices Patterns.md

-2. Use Angular | async pipe
+2. Use Angular | async pipe in view
+	- no need to

 3. Switch-Map unsubscribes (good to calcel old http requests)
 	- use for autocompletion form server